Feddyweddy/New-tab-page/README.md

 In this example:
 *   The "Watch" section has two links.
 "YouTube" will be visible by default, and "Twitch" will be hidden in the collapsible area.
 *   The "Social" section has one link, "Twitter", which will be visible.

+## Using Different Link Files

+The dashboard can load different link files, making it easy to have separate collections (e.g., work links, personal links, gaming links).
+To switch between files:

+1. Open `index.html` in a text editor
+2. Find the line: `const LINKS_FILENAME = 'links.json';`
+3. Change `'links.json'` to your desired filename (e.g., `'links-work.json'`, `'links-gaming.json'`)
+4. Create the corresponding JSON file with your links

+This allows you to maintain multiple link collections while keeping private links separate from publicly shared ones.